 Ability to distinguish between pottery, flint, stone, bone and antler;

-Understand the main production processes of artefacts made of pottery, metal and lithics;
+Knowledge of the main production processes of pottery, flint, stone, building materials, bone, horn, textile, metal and glass.

 Mode of instruction

 The course load will be distributed as follows:

 2 written multiple choice exams, 1 at the end of block 1, the other at the end of block 2 (both 50% of the final grade for the lecture).

 All exam dates (exams, retakes, paper deadlines etc.) can be found in the examination schedule.

 H. Hodges, Artifacts.
 An Introduction to Early Materials and Technology.
 London.
 (1964, with reprints).
 Chapters 1-12 (book to be purchased);

 Registration for the course is not necessary, registration for the exam is mandatory.
 For instructions, see the Registration in uSis page.